MRP ₹104.5

 Login/Sign Up

 Coscopin Paediatric Suspension contains Noscapine, Ammonium chloride and Sodium citrate.
 Noscapine belongs to the class of cough suppressants that block the transmission of nerve signals from the cough centre in the brain to the muscles that produce cough.
 Thus, it decreases the need to cough.
-Ammonium chloride is an expectorant that reduces the stickiness of mucus and helps to remove it from the airways.
-Sodium citrate is a mucolytic agent (cough/sputum thinner) that works by thinning and loosening the viscous phlegm (mucus) in the lungs, windpipe and nasal passage thereby helping to cough out easily.
+Ammonium chloride is an expectorant that reduces the stickiness of mucus and helps to remove it from airways.
+Sodium citrate is a mucolytic agent (cough/sputum thinner) that works by thinning and loosening the viscous phlegm (mucus) in lungs, windpipe and nasal passage thereby helping to cough out easily.

 Disease/Condition Glossary

-Cough: Coughing is the body’s way of clearing irritants (like allergens, mucus, or smoke) from airways and preventing infection.
+Cough: Coughing is a body’s way of clearing irritants (like allergens, mucus, or smoke) from airways and preventing infection.
 Coughs may be dry or productive.
 A productive cough (wet cough) brings up sputum (phlegm, mucus, and other matter) from the lungs.
-Cough is commonly caused as a response to allergy or viral infection, but coughing up mucus is possibly an indication of infection in the respiratory tract.
+Cough is commonly caused as a response to allergy or viral infection but coughing up mucus is possibly an indication of infection in the respiratory tract.
 If you are coughing thick, solid white mucus, it indicates you may have a bacterial infection in the airways.
-If the mucus is clear or light-coloured, it indicates you may have allergies or a minor infection in the respiratory tract, and yellow or green mucus indicates a respiratory infection.
+If the mucus is clear or light-colored, it indicates you may have allergies or a minor infection in the respiratory tract, and yellow or green mucus indicates a respiratory infection.

 Have a query?